t-edson/P65Pas/README.md

 ## Hello World

-As an example the following code, is to blink a LED on port B:
+As an example the following code can be tested in a Commodore64:

 ```
-{Sample program to blink a Led on PORTB.7}
+{Change thE back color of a Commodore 64 screen}
-program BlinkLed;
+program C64ChamgeBack;
-uses PIC16F84A;
-{$FREQUENCY 8MHZ}
 var
-  pin: byte;
+  border: byte absolute 53280;
 begin
-  TRISB := 0;   //all outputs
   while true do
-    delay_ms(1000);
-    pin := 1;
+    inc(border);
   end;
 end.
 ```

-The processor target is defined including the correspondent unit in the USES section.

 The CPU clock is defined using the directive {$FREQUENCY } and must be after the USES section.